Ephigenia/Ephigenia.github.io/_projects/2014-01-bz-berlin.md

     - Unit-Tests
     - Wordpress
 ---
-Javascript & PHP Development for the completely new Wordpress-driven website of one of the largest daily newspapers from germany.
-I was responsible for developing, testing and integrating the new design as responsive, Wordpress-templates and a lot of javascript components.
+JavaScript & PHP Development for the completely new Wordpress-driven website of one of the largest daily newspapers from germany.
+I was responsible for developing, testing and integrating the new design as responsive, Wordpress-templates and a lot of JavaScript components.
 Some of these components a live-ticker module which worked similar to the twitter-timeline, a map which showed the articles located in berlin and a flexible slideshow module.
 All these modules where 100% tested with Mocha & PhantomJS.